matthewleach/enki-web/web/formatting-text-elements/small.md

 ---
 ## Content

-The HTML `<small>` element, often referred to as `fine print` is used to change the font size of some text to one size smaler(from large to medium or medium to small, etc.), up to the smallest size the browsers allows.
+The HTML `<small>` element, often referred to as `fine print`, is used to change the font size of some text to one size smaler(from large to medium or medium to small, etc.), up to the smallest size the browsers allows.

 This element is used for adding short phrases or comments, short blocks of text, a copyright notice or other legal text.